For Immediate Release

 40 Moms.
 40 Messages.
 1 Happy LGBTQ Holiday

-Moms sharing love for any LGBTQ youth going viral this holiday season.
+Moms sharing a virtual love for LGBTQ youth this holiday season.

 Founder Robin Rice of Be Who You Are Productions, Inc. knew there was a need.
 “Thirty years ago, I lost my little brother to suicide because he feared he was gay and simply could not live in a world that would not support him if this were true.
-Today, I still feel that hole in my heart, and so I do whatever I can to support LGBTQ youth,” says Robin Rice, creator of the blog.
+Today, I still feel that hole in my heart, and so I do whatever I can to support LGBTQ youth,” says Rice.
 “I started by gifting Christmas Stockings to LGBTQ shelters as a way to say I care, and then last year, I put out an audio recording called Your Holiday Mom.
-I knew we needed something more than just one voice, so last year I asked for 40 moms to open their hearts.
-Supportive moms from all walks of life are out there and this is a story most don’t hear.
-It was so popular, we had 35,000 interactions in 40 days.
-Now, we want to extend this to dads and other family and friends, so that everyone can share their love and support.”
+I knew we needed something more than just one voice, so I asked more moms to open their hearts.
+Supportive moms from all walks of life are out there and this is a story most don’t hear.”